ppy/osu-wiki/news/2021-09-26-project-loved-september-2021.md

 Being a massive collaborative effort between many revered mappers in the Hong Kong community from 2015, the mapset for *-+* contains a set for every single game mode!
 Within its full 15 difficulty osu! spread lies intense stream-heavy mapping, with the most extreme difficulties retaining complex cutstream and slider stream patterns at 185 BPM.
 On top of that, a full suite of custom hitsounding and storyboard effects make this mapset the complete package.
 You'll be sure to find something to enjoy in this one!

 Not only does this nomination include the osu! maps, but also the difficulties made for every other game mode in this set!
-Be sure to read on for the takes of our osu!taiko, osu!catch and osu!mania captains on this colossal project.
+Be sure to read on for the takes on this colossal project from our osu!taiko, osu!catch and osu!mania captains.

 [![](/wiki/shared/news/2021-09-26-project-loved-september-2021/31084.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})